Table of Contents[Hide][Show]

 Prior to the advent of antibiotics which came into widespread use by 1940, bacterial infections of any kind were always a serious matter.
-My father, who was born in 1927, remembers when he was in elementary school that numerous children could be seen with scars behind one or both ears from surgery, called mastoidectomies, to relieve pressure and congestion from a simple ear infection that got out of hand.
-Today, mastoidectomies are rarely if ever performed as antibiotics take care of the infection in the majority of cases.
+My father, who was born in 1927, remembers when he was in elementary school that numerous children had scars behind one or both ears from surgery.

+The purpose of this procedure is to relieve pressure and congestion from a simple ear infection that got out of hand.
+Today, practitioners rarely perform mastoidectomies as antibiotics take care of the infection in the majority of cases.

 In another family tale, when my Mother-in-Law, Mary, was only 5 years old, her life was seriously threatened from a severe case of double pneumonia.
 With no antibiotics available, her father had resigned himself to the fact that he might lose his precious daughter.